Cable back exercises are often neglected as more people choose free weights and plate-loaded machines.

 The Goal of Back Exercises With Cables

-The goal of back exercises with cables should be to target the entirety of your back.
+The goal of back workouts with cables should be to target the entirety of your back.

-The back is a group of muscles with varying functions, including the:
+The back is a group of muscles with varying functions, including the following:

 - Latissimus Dorsi